Sizing the double pole resonant enhancement in $e^{+}e^{-} \to \pi^{0} \pi^{0} \gamma$ cross section and $\tau^{-} \to \pi^{-}\pi^{0} \nu_{\tau}\gamma$ decay: Conclusions

-We would like to conclude stating that the link between the $e^+e^- \to \pi^0 \pi^0 \gamma$ process and the $\omega$ channel of the $\tau^- \to \pi^-\pi^0 \nu_\tau\gamma$ decay, that is the double pole resonant enhancement, can be used to gain further insight into the description of such processes.
-Here we have explored the angular distributions and shown that there are particular scenarios where we can profit from this effect.
+We would like to conclude stating that the link between the $e^+e^- \to \pi^0 \pi^0 \gamma$ process and the $\omega$ channel of the $\tau^- \to \pi^-\pi^0 \nu_\tau\gamma$ decay, that is the double pole resonant enhancement, can be used to gain further insight into the description of such processes and that there are particular scenarios where we can profit from this effect.